phorton1/Arduino-theClock3/docs/notes.md

 ## C. Possible Future Changes

-### 1. Bigger Holes and 4mm Tubes for Arms && Washers
+### 1. Bigger Holes and 4mm Tubes for Arms & Washers

 It is difficult to align the Washers onto the Arms for gluing.
 The are supposed to fit *loosely* on an M3 machine screw.
 If you use an M3 machine screw for the alighment, you are likely to **not center** the holes correctly.
 One solution would be to make the holes 3.85mm, and to align them using a 9.6mm piece of 4mm tubing.
-They could be clamped.
+They could be then be properly clamped during gluing, and the 4mm tube would ride well on a M3 machine screw.

 ### 2. 3D printed spacer for Top Tube Assembly